Rob Zabrecky: Magician

+In 2022, Zabrecky released SEANCE!
+With Zabrecky on In The Red Records.
+The recording, co-produced and recorded with songwriter and guitarist Emmett Kelly (musician) features a "conduct your own séance" experience, and is pressed on glow-in-the-dark vinyl.

+In 2024, The Zabrecky Hour was filmed for as an upcoming concert film at Dynasty Typewriter in Los Angeles.

 Musician

-As the frontman for Possum Dixon, Zabrecky became a notable figure in the early 1990s emerging Silver Lake independent music community.
-During those years he wrote, recorded and performed with several musicians and producers including Beck, Earle Mankey, Tom Rothrock, Pleasant Gehman, Carla Bozulich, Tim O'Heir and others.
+As the frontman for Possum Dixon, Zabrecky became a notable figure in the emerging Silver Lake independent music community of the early 1990s.
+During those years, he wrote, recorded and performed with several musicians and producers, including Beck, Earle Mankey, Tom Rothrock, Pleasant Gehman, Carla Bozulich, Tim O'Heir and others.
+Possum Dixon had a minor hit in 1993 with their first single, "Watch the Girl Destroy Me", from their debut album Possum Dixon, produced by Mankey.
+A second album, Star Maps, followed in 1996.
+In 1998, they released New Sheets, which would be the last album by the band.
+The LP, produced by the Cars' Ric Ocasek, featured material co-written with Fred Schneider, Jane Wiedlin, Dave Stewart and others.

-In 1998, Zabrecky, with Possum Dixon, released New Sheets, which would be the last album by the band.
-The LP, produced by Ric Ocasek, featured co-written material with Jane Wiedlin, Charlotte Caffey, Dave Stewart and Pat MacDonald.
-Shortly after the breakup of Possum Dixon he spent time singing for the Los Angeles art rock band, Human Hands and played bass in a Gun Club tribute band alongside original members Ward Dotson and Terry Graham.
+Shortly after the breakup of Possum Dixon, Zabrecky spent time singing for the Los Angeles art rock band Human Hands and played bass in a Gun Club tribute band alongside original members Ward Dotson and Terry Graham.

-In early 2010 he appeared on-stage with Maria McKee at a fund raiser in Hollywood.
-The pair sang a duet to Lou Reed's "Satellite of Love".
+In early 2010, he appeared on-stage with Maria McKee at a fundraiser in Hollywood.
+The pair sang a duet of Lou Reed's "Satellite of Love".
 The pair performed the song again as part of a Night of Zabrecky performance at the Steve Allen Theater in 2012.